How to Clean White Marble in your Bathroom

 Can You Remove Stains or Etch Marks from Marble?

 Marble is a beautiful material, but it is also notorious for its ability to attract stains and etch marks.
-Fortunately, there are some solutions for these issues.
-There may be some etches and stains that just can’t be removed, but more often than not, you’ll be able to get a lot of the damage out if you know what you’re doing and it isn’t too severe.
+Fortunately, there are some solutions to these issues.
+There may be some etches and stains that just can’t be removed, but more often than not, you’ll get a lot of the damage out if you know what you’re doing and it isn’t too severe.

-To get rid of etch marks, you’ll want to use a polishing powder that’s designed specifically for use with marble.
-There are several products that you can sprinkle on, buff out, and use to fill in the surface and repolish at the same time.
-Some people swear by polishing liquids, but they rarely fill etch marks or remove them, and instead just give the counter a nice shine.
+To get rid of etch marks, you’ll want to use a polishing powder designed specifically for marble use.
+There are several products you can sprinkle on, buff out, and use to fill in the surface and repolish simultaneously.
+Some people swear by polishing liquids, but they rarely fill etch marks or remove them and instead just give the counter a nice shine.

 Shop Unique Vanities

 Stain removal is a bit more time-consuming, but it can be done.
-Depending on the type of stain that is present, you will need to use different cleaning materials.
-For example, oil-based stains need chemical cleaners like those with ammonia or bleach or even mineral spirits.
-Organic stains, such as wine or coffee, will be easily cleaned with some peroxide and ammonia.
+Depending on the type of stain present, you must use different cleaning materials.
+For example, oil-based stains need chemical cleaners like those with ammonia or bleach, or even mineral spirits.
+Organic stains, like wine or coffee, will be easily cleaned with peroxide and ammonia.

-If you happen to have mold or mildew buildup, your best bet is going to be to clean with bleach and dish detergent mixed in a spray bottle.
-You can spray the surface and then wipe clean, and follow with clean water to ensure no bleach residue is left behind.
+If you have mold or mildew buildup, your best bet is to clean with bleach and dish detergent in a spray bottle.
+You can spray the surface, wipe it clean, and follow with clean water to ensure no bleach residue is left behind.

 Related: Bathroom Vanity Buying Guide: How to Choose the Right One